boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-17-JenkinsHomeLab-P1-MasterSetup.md

 exit
 ```

-You can now close the container window and proceed to configuring jenkins
+You can now close the container window and [proceed to configuring jenkins.](#configuring-the-jenkins-master)

-## Configuring Jenkins Master
+## Configuring the Jenkins Master

 You can now access jenkins at http://HOSTNAME-OR-IP:8080 in your browser.